IBM-Blockchain-Archive/connectathon/README.md

   ```
   ./marbles.sh up Admin1 xYzAAbbc1234 JPM eric kenny stan
   ```
   To reiterate, you will likely be prompted for your machine's root password at least one time after you execute the marbles script.
-Supply the root password for your machine and the script will continue to run.
+Simply supply the root password for your machine and the script will continue to run.
 You will see something similar to the following:
   ```bash
   Status: Downloaded newer image for connectathon/fabric-ccenv:latest
 Password: